 Then overnight they hit “toddlerhood” and the ONLY thing they would eat was plain pasta and, if you’re lucky, a bit of cucumber?

 “I don’t like vegetables!” followed by “Yuck!” seem to be their favorite words.
+(You might need these 26 ideas of what to feed a picky kid!)

 You go from loving feeding your burbling baby to dreading feeding your toddler because most of it ends up on the floor.